CJFEdu/GoCronBuild/README_ALPINE.md

 * **Backup Management**:
     * Creates a timestamped backup of the live executable before replacing it (e.g., `yourgoserver.bak_YYYYMMDDHHMMSS`).
     * Deletes the backup created during the current run if the service restarts successfully with the new version.
-* **Ubuntu Integration**: Uses `sudo` for privilege escalation and `systemd` for service management.
+* **Alpine Integration**: Uses `doas` for privilege escalation and `OpenRC` for service management.

 ## Prerequisites

-Before using this script on Ubuntu, ensure the following are installed and configured:
+Before using this script on Alpine Linux, ensure the following are installed and configured:

 1. **Git**: (`/usr/bin/git` or as configured in the script)
 2. **Go**: (`/usr/bin/go` or as configured in the script)
-3. **sudo**: (pre-installed on Ubuntu)
+3. **doas**: (must be installed on Alpine Linux)
-   * The user running the cron job (or the `BUILD_USER` if specified) must have `sudo` permissions configured.
+   * The user running the cron job (or the `BUILD_USER` if specified) must have `doas` permissions configured.
-   * The script uses the `-n` flag with all sudo commands to prevent password prompts.
-This ensures the script can run unattended, but requires that the `NOPASSWD` option is correctly configured in sudoers.
+   * The script uses the `-n` flag with all doas commands to prevent password prompts.
+This ensures the script can run unattended, but requires that the `permit nopass` option is correctly configured in doas.conf.
 4. **An existing Go project managed with Git.**
-5. **systemd** (pre-installed on Ubuntu) for service management.
+5. **OpenRC** (pre-installed on Alpine Linux) for service management.

 ## Configuration